-When the ADT7460 monitoring sequence is started, it cycles sequentially through the measurement of 2.5 V input and the temperature sensors.
+When the ADT7463 monitoring sequence is started, it cycles sequentially through the measurement of analog inputs and the temperature sensors.
 Measured values from these inputs are stored in value registers.
 These can be read out over the serial bus or can be compared with programmed limits stored in the limit registers.
 The results of out-of-limit comparisons are stored in the status registers, which can be read over the serial bus to flag out-of-limit conditions.